 Advances of cloud services gave Cloud-Based Simulation (CBS) considerable attentions to obtain reliable, available, and scalable simulation models capable of executing on the Cloud.
 However, major challenges such as synchronization, virtualization, and multi-tenancy overhead overshadows use of CBS especially for distributed simulation.
 These challenges affect performance of parallel executions and thus limit the offered benefits.
-To overcome these issues, we propose a new platform Distributed Simulation for Could Computing (DSC) developed, to facilitate implementation and parallel execution of simulations models in the cloud.
+To overcome these issues, we propose a new platform called DSaaS: Distributed Simulation as a Service, to facilitate implementation and parallel execution of simulations models in the cloud.
 This platform has several layers including a middleware and an HPC platform called HPCaaS (HPC as a Service).
 The middleware acts as a simulation engine facilitating users to develop simulation models whereas HPCaaS makes them executable on a cloud platform.
 Along with their associate API, the proposed architecture enables simulation users to seamlessly interact with a cloud environment and receive benefits of the cloud for their applications.

-Keywords: Cloud Computing, Cloud-Based Simulation (CBS), Distributed Simulation, Middleware.
+Keywords: High Performance Computing (HPC), Cloud Computing, Cloud-Based Simulation (CBS), Distributed Simulation, Middleware.